flokk.

 Ultramar Ferry to Isla Mujeres

 The 20-minute ferry from Puerto Juarez is cheap, runs constantly, and kids treat the crossing like its own mini adventure with views of pelicans and the Hotel Zone skyline.
-Arrive early to get a seat
+Arrive early to get a seat on the upper deck.

 experiences